VividOldTale/VividOldTale/README.md

 *w2i is preferred if you want to talk, i might miss your msg if im afk*

-*i dont interact first since im too shy im sorry about that, but im willing to talk*
+*i dont interact first since im too shy to talk first im sorry about that, but im willing to talk*

+**DO not Copy or steal my skins please, i spent ages to make them**

 *sign my atabook if you have time*